-Our school will infuse the content required by Florida Statute 1003.42 (2) and S.B.
+Limestone Creek will infuse the content required by Florida Statute 1003.42 (2) and S.B.
 Policy 2.09 (8) (b), as applicable to appropriate grade levels, including but not limited to: History of Holocaust, History of Africans and African Americans, Hispanic Contributions, Women's Contributions, Sacrifices of Veterans.
+Guest speakers will come in to talk to students, information in the school newsletter will be sent home as well as recognition on the morning news.

-Schedule and plan schoolwide multicultural projects
+Schedule and plan school wide multicultural projects